-Trinity Church Cemetery and Mausoleum features a modern community mausoleum complex and is the only active mausoleum in Manhattan.
+Trinity Church Cemetery and Mausoleum, located uptown, features a modern community mausoleum complex and is the only active mausoleum in Manhattan.
 A ministry of Trinity Church Wall Street, Trinity Church Cemetery and Mausoleum in Hamilton Heights has a rich history in New York and is listed on the National Register of Historic places.

 The historic cemetery provides a timeless memorial honoring many influential New Yorkers including politicians, artists, writers, architects, musicians, and many others from all walks of life.
 Trinity Church Cemetery and Mausoleum is the resting place for many notable New Yorkers including John James Audubon, Eliza Jumel, John Jacob Astor, Mayor Edward I. Koch, and Governor John Adams Dix.

 Wandering the grounds, visitors will find numerous examples of 19th and early 20th century funerary sculpture and architecture.
 The cemetery is also the center of the Heritage Rose District of New York City.
 Heritage roses are varieties that have been around for centuries but are now, in many cases, nearly extinct.
 Several of our plants are grown from cuttings of the some of the last known shrubs in existence.
-Learn more about what you’ll find onsite in our virtual tour or go on a self-guided tour using our guide.
+Learn more about what you’ll find onsite in our photo gallery or go on a self-guided tour using our guide.
 Plan your visit.

 Trinity also has two historic churchyards in Lower Manhattan, located at Trinity Church and St. Paul's Chapel, which are the resting places of important figures in American history including Alexander Hamilton in Trinity Churchyard.